nonvegan/FISHY-NetAnalysis/README.md

 ## Introduction
-In this document we provide a simple and brief description of the FISHY behavioral analysis component proposed architecture and it's basic required installation/integration steps.
+In this document we provide a simple and brief description of Zeek...

 ## Fundamentals